ludwig-ai/ludwig-docs/src/docs/user_guide.md

 Datasets API
 --------------
-The Datasets API provides training datasets that can be plugged directly into a ludwig model.
-All datasets can be imported from ludwig.datasets.Calling load() on the dataset module will handle downloading, preprocessing, and loading the dataset into a Pandas DataFrame that Ludwig can use for training.
+The Datasets API provides training datasets that can be directly plugged into a Ludwig model.
+Datasets can be imported from ludwig.datasets.
+Calling load() on the dataset module will handle downloading, preprocessing, and loading the dataset into a Pandas DataFrame that Ludwig can use for training.

+For example:

+from ludwig.datasets import reuters dataset = reuters.load()

 #### Example Datasets Currently Available
 * OHSUMed, [Link](https://www.mat.unical.it/OlexSuite/Datasets/SampleDataSets-about.htm)